Expressions, Variables & Constants

-This statement will output a nice message to the debug area like so:
+This will output a nice message to the debug area, like so:

-You can hide or show the debug area using the button highlighted in the box in the above screenshot.
+You can hide or show the debug area using the button highlighted with the red box in the picture above.
 You can also click View ▸ Debug Area ▸ Show Debug Area to do the same thing.

 When you take one or more pieces of data and turn them into another piece of data, this is known as an operation.